-The Village of Asharoken is building a Village Resident E-Mail Contact List.
-The list will be used to broadcast e-mail announcements such as updates to the waste pickup schedule, road closure information, and newsletters.
+The Village of Asharoken maintains a Village Resident E-Mail Contact List.
+The list is used to broadcast e-mail announcements such as updates to the waste pickup schedule, road closure information, and newsletters.
 To add yourself to the list please print and complete the

 E-Mail Request Form

-.
 Completed forms may be dropped off at Village Hall, placed in the police mailbox, or you may simply email the information to the Village Clerk at firstname.lastname@example.org

 Visit our Libraries at:

 |Image: Amiaga Photographers